Afsalabdu/gke-demo-pbedadham-/README.md

 # GKE Cluster Creation with Various Methods

 This repository contains examples and documentation for creating Google Kubernetes Engine (GKE) clusters on the Google Cloud Platform (GCP) using different methods.
-GKE provides a managed Kubernetes environment that simplifies cluster creation and management.
+GKE provides a managed Kubernetes environment that simplifies cluster creation and management..

 ## Table of Contents